-API support
+API Support

-The cluster is supported by the API, which provides a special command for dialing out of the cluster as well as cluster status documents to report status and configuration across all nodes.
-The cluster API commands are fully documented in the Cisco TelePresence Content Server API Guide.
+The cluster is supported by the Application Programmer Interface (API) that provides a special command for dialing out of the cluster.
+The API also provides cluster status documents that report status and configuration across all nodes.
+The cluster API commands are documented in the Cisco TelePresence Content Server API Guide on Cisco.com.